rwinkhart/MUTN/wiki/MUTN/completions.md

 ### Bash completions not working?
 Install your distribution's 'bash-completion' package or source the completion script manually.

-For most environments, this would mean adding the following to your ~/.bashrc:
+For most environments, manual sourcing means adding the following to your ~/.bashrc:
 ```shell
 source /usr/share/bash-completion/completions/mutn
 ```